How Long Does Cross Stitch Take? 40–200+ Hours (Realistic Guide)

 Realistic stitching speeds

 Forget the optimistic numbers you see online.
-These are real-world speeds including thread changes, counting, and the occasional Netflix distraction:
+These are real-world speeds based on reports from cross stitch forums, stitching speed tests (including timed studies by experienced stitchers like Sirithre), and data from the Cross Stitch Forum community.
+They include thread changes, counting, and the occasional Netflix distraction:

 | Experience Level | Stitches Per Hour | Notes |